magepeopleteam/ecab-taxi-booking-manager/readme.txt

 A. Yes!
 Here is the [Online Documentation](https://docs.mage-people.com/ecab-taxi-booking-manager/).

 = Q.I installed correctly but 404 error what can I do?  =
-A. You need to Re-save permalink settings it will solve the 404. if still does not work that means your permalink not working, or you may have httaccess problem or you have server permission problem.
+A. You need to Re-save permalink settings it will solve the 404. if still does not work that means your permalink not working, or you may have an access problem or you have a server permission problem.

 = Q.How its work? =
-A. Woocommerce Events Manager one of the simple event plugins for WordPress which is based on Woocommerce.
-Its work as an individual event and its payment functionality handle with woocommerce so there are no worries about the payment gateway you can use every payment gateway which is support woocommerce.
-The interesting part is the event post type is completely different there is no connection with woocommerce product so if you can sell anything from woocommerce product.
+A. Woocommerce Events Manager is one of the simple event plugins for WordPress which is based on Woocommerce.
+It works as an individual event and its payment functionality is handled with WooCommerce so there are no worries about the payment gateway you can use every payment gateway that supports WooCommerce.
+The interesting part is the event post type is completely different there is no connection with WooCommerce products so you can sell anything from WooCommerce products.

+== Legal Protection ==

+This transparency is crucial for legal protection.
+By using this plugin, you acknowledge and accept the reliance on the Google Maps API.
+Review the terms of use and privacy policy for both this plugin and the Google Maps API to ensure a comprehensive understanding of the services and how your data is handled.